Raspberry leaf tea and pregnancy: Does it bring on labour?

 What is raspberry leaf tea?

 Red raspberry leaf tea is a herbal tea that is made from the leaves of the red raspberry plant.
 It has been used as a pregnancy tea for at least two centuries.
-Although often recommended to induce labour, its actual role is to increase blood flow to the uterus and ready the uterine muscle for more organised contraction during labour.
+Although often recommended to induce labour, its actual role is to increase blood flow to the uterus and ready the uterine muscle for more organised contractions during labour.

-While there are no studies to suggest that this fruity herbal tea can induce labour, by understanding how it works with the womb, it's understandable why so many pregnant women are keen to try the tea.
+While there are no studies to suggest that this fruity herbal tea can induce labour, by learning how it works with the womb, it's understandable why so many pregnant women are keen to try the tea.

 Why do pregnant women drink raspberry leaf tea?

-“Raspberry leaf tea is used by many women to help prepare their womb muscles for labour and birth,” says Rachel Fitz-Desorgher**,** author and former midwife.
+“Raspberry leaf tea is used by many women to help prepare their womb muscles for labour and birth,” says Rachel Fitz-Desorgher, author and former midwife.
 “The womb muscle contracts regularly day in and day out even when a woman is not pregnant, which is how it keeps toned and fit.
-As the womb gets ready for the mammoth effort required for labour and birth, the exercise it does picks up, just like a runner preparing for a marathon.
+As the womb gets ready for the mammoth effort required for labour and birth, the exercise it does picks up, just like a runner preparing for a marathon."

 Benefits of raspberry leaf tea

-“Raspberry leaf has been famous throughout history for preparing mothers for childbirth.
-It is thought to help shorten labour, as it strengthens the uterine and pelvic muscles while also working as a relaxant at the same time, and therefore helps reduce the pain of contractions during labour," Sandra adds.
+Sandra Greenbank, a nutritional therapist specialising in fertility, pregnancy and women's health says: “Raspberry leaf has been famous throughout history for preparing mothers for childbirth.
+It is thought to help shorten labour, as it strengthens the uterine and pelvic muscles while also working as a relaxant at the same time, and therefore helps reduce the pain of contractions during labour."

 Is it safe to drink raspberry leaf tea?

 Considering raspberry leaf tea is easy to get hold of, you might be mistaken for thinking that it must be safe to drink.
-However, some medical herbalists caution that you should be careful taking it early in pregnancy, as it stimulates the uterus and could bring on a miscarriage, although there are no studies on this.
+However, some medical herbalists caution that you should be careful taking it early in pregnancy, as it stimulates the uterus and could cause a miscarriage, although there are no studies on this.

-Always check the leaflet that comes with the tea leaves or tablets if you buy it over the counter or, better still, talk to your midwife beforehand.
+Always check the leaflet that comes with the tea or tablets if you buy it over the counter or, better still, talk to your midwife beforehand.

 Who should not drink raspberry leaf tea?